Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Two separate Washington taxes are now in play, and people constantly conflate them:

-1. The capital gains tax (SB 5813) — already in effect.
-A 7% rate on long-term capital gains above the standard deduction, and a 9.9% tier on gains over $1 million.
+1. The capital gains tax (ESSB 5096; 9.9% tier added by SB 5813 in 2025) — already in effect.
+A 7% rate on long-term capital gains above the standard deduction, and a 9.9% tier on taxable gain over $1 million.
 This is not new in 2028; it's here now.

 2. The 9.9% income tax (ESSB 6346) — effective January 1, 2028.
-It reaches individual income above $1 million.
+It reaches household income above $1 million.
+Because that $1 million is per household, not per person, two-earner couples can cross it well below $2 million combined — the marriage penalty.

 The trap is what happens when they stack.
 For a large 2028+ gain, you need to understand how these interact before you assume a single rate.
 (See the full breakdown on the Washington income tax guide and the capital gains tax guide.)